mitchellbryson/mitchellbryson.github.io/content/index.md

 - Learnt Ruby because of Rails 3.1 release in 2012
 - Learnt Vue.js at 0.8 release in 2014 (early!)
 - Sold my agency in 2016 (grew to a humble but killer team of 8)
-- Failed my first startup attempt after we raised £500k (depressed in 2018)
+- Failed my first vc backed startup attempt (depressed in 2018)
 - Learnt React at 16.3 release in 2018 (late! and I prefer Vue.js)
 - Head of Product and Frontend development at 2nd startup - successfully acquired (2020)
 - Took some time off to contribute to Opensource (Vue.js and Bootstrap)